19thanks96/GPT-API-JS/README.md

-using chant gpt from your site how to start project:
+using chat gpt from your site
+how to start project:
 - add account at ```https://platform.openai.com/api-keys```
 - get api key